jxshualawrence/pocket-textbook-prototype/docs/media.md

 ### What makes social media different?

-Social media platforms bring together users, content creators and advertisers, in many cases on a social media site or app.
-Most of these platforms provide tools and functionality for sharing media (text, photos, and videos) with family and friends or for entertainment or professional purposes.
+Social media platforms bring together users, content creators and advertisers, typically on a dedicated site or app.
+Most platforms provide tools for sharing media (text, photos, videos) with family and friends or for entertainment and professional networking.

 > **Activity:**
 > Compare the affordances of posting a message using (1) email and (2) a social media platform.